Profile

 Public technical trail.

-They function less like a polished portfolio and more like an open notebook for how problems are thought through, tested, and built into usable systems.
+They function less like a polished portfolio and more like an open notebook for how problems are thought through, tested, and turned into usable systems.

 View the notes on GitHub